 What are the defining characteristics of metaphysical programming?
 As is the case with any branch of metaphysical reasoning (which takes certain unverifiable premises as their starting point), metaphysical programming always takes one empirically unverifiable premise as its starting point.
 Which premise would that be?
 It’s the metaphysical premise of identity.
 Now, why is that premise empirically unverifiable?
 Hm, it’s a philosophical question — tomes of content had been written throughout the ages explaining the empirically untenable concept of identity.
 We won’t repeat the exercise here; suffice it to say that in the world where everything keeps constantly changing, it gets extremely difficult, almost impossible, to establish an defensible concept of identity.
 The best we can do is admit that identity is merely a convention, a socially constructed consensus that is impossible to verify with one’s own faculties (i.e. both sensory faculties and rational reasoning faculties).
 Failing to verify this concept empirically, we’re forced to either adopt it as an unquestionable knowledge bestowed upon us by the generally accepted authority of consensus, or to flatly reject it.

 So a programmer who starts from the metaphysically founded idea that phenomena they are trying to model have constant, permanent identity is the programmer who is building software based on metaphysics.
-In such a context, the programmer is modeling abstractions by identifying various phenomena, singling them out as entities, and then assigning unique identities to such modeled entities.
-For example, if such programmer is modeling a customer, then that customer will be assigned a unique identity.
+In such a context, the programmer is modelling abstractions by identifying various phenomena, singling them out as entities, and then assigning unique identities to such modelled entities.
+For example, if such programmer is modelling a customer, then that customer will be assigned a unique identity.
 This unique identity, which is a metaphysical concept (since it does not correspond to any empirically verifiable phenomena), will then be used to track that customer throughout the passage of time.

 This is a fundamental, and also a considerable difference.
 The moment identity leaves the picture, everything radically changes.
-In order to understand such radical differences, we need to first examine the fundamental nature of software modeling/development.
+In order to understand such radical differences, we need to first examine the fundamental nature of software modelling/development.